The Morse-Smale Property of the Thurston Spine: Introduction

+\begin{Corollary} Let $C$ be a minimal filling set of curves.
+When the locus $E(C,d)$ is nonempty, it is a connected, embedded submanifold of $\mathcal{T}_{g}$.
+The restriction to $E(C,d)$ of the lengths of the curves in $C$ is strictly convex and has a unique minimum. \end{Corollary}

+Typically, locally top-dimensional strata of $\mathcal{P}_{g}$ are open sets of loci described by Corollary~\ref{thecor}, and important properties of such loci are shown to generalise to locally top-dimensional strata of $\mathcal{P}_{g}$.

+The reference to Morse--Smale in the title comes from a CW-complex embedded in a manifold with boundary that is often referred to as the ``Morse--Smale complex'' in computer science literature.
+This complex is obtained as the image of a deformation retraction constructed using the flow of the gradient vector field of a Morse function.
+The cells of the complex consist of the unstable manifolds of the critical points.
+This CW-complex should not be confused with the chain complex of the same name used for computing homology of the manifold.
+An analogue of the Morse--Smale complex for topological Morse functions is described in~\cite{Morse}.\looseness=1

-\textbf{Organisation of the paper.} In an effort to be self-contained, a fairly detailed section is given, surveying the basic known properties of the objects studied in this paper and introducing the notation and assumptions that will be used.
+\textbf{Organisation of the paper.} In an effort to be self-contained, a fairly detailed Section~\ref{sub:defns} is given, surveying the basic properties of the objects studied in this paper and introducing the notation and assumptions that will be used.
 This includes a subsection on Schmutz's sets of minima; a construction that is perhaps not as well-known in the literature as it deserves to be.
-In order to understand the properties of the stratification of $\mathcal{T}_{g}$, the topological properties of the ``loci'' are studied in Section \ref{Minimalfilling}.
-An important concept appears to be that of a balanced locus, which is introduced in Subsection \ref{subbalanced}.
-More details are given here than is strictly necessary for the proof of the main theorem, as this material appears to be interesting and useful in its own right.
-Section \ref{mainproof} proves Theorem \ref{noboguspoints}, and similar properties are established for critical and boundary points of $f_{\mathrm{sys}}$ in Section \ref{criticalstructure}.
+In order to understand the properties of the stratification of $\mathcal{T}_{g}$, the topological properties of the loci are studied in Section \ref{Minimalfilling}.
+An important concept appears to be that of a balanced locus, which is introduced in Section \ref{subbalanced}.
+Section \ref{mainproof} proves the two theorems stated at the beginning of the introduction, and similar properties are established for critical and boundary points of $f_{\mathrm{sys}}$ in Section \ref{criticalstructure}.
+The implications of the theorems in Sections \ref{mainproof} and \ref{criticalstructure} for the structure of a vector field studied by Thurston are discussed in Section \ref{Tvf}.
+In Section \ref{subexample}, Proposition \ref{thm3} is applied to an important example of a critical point due to Schmutz.